noonespecial/dreamled/README.md

 Use it like : $# dreamled (ap|wlan|bt|all) [on|off|blink]

 I included and "all" switch mostly so I could do all "all off" by single command.

+I put the binary, compiled on a dreamplug, in this repo because a great many DreamPlug users don't have dev enviroments set up to compile an arm binary of the source.